synchrone/tasks-migrations/guide/migrations/task/migrations/run.md

 To unapply all migrations (i.e. to delete all the tables in your schema) run this command:

-	./minion db:migrate --migrate-down
+	./minion migrations:run --down

 ## Going over there

-If you want to a specific version of your schema then you can use the `--migrate-to` switch, which accepts either a migration's timestamp or a relative pointer to a migration.
+If you want to a specific version of your schema then you can use the `--to` switch, which accepts either a migration's timestamp or a relative pointer to a migration.

 	// Migrate the schema 5 versions down
-	--migrate-to=-5
+	--to=-5

 	// Migrate the schema 10 versions up
-	--migrate-to=+5
+	--to=+10

 	// Migrate to a specific version
-	--migrate-to=201102190811
+	--to=201102190811

 ## Look before you leap